nasa/harmony-browse-image-generator/README.md

             * Specify scale_extent and 1 of:
               * height and width
               * scale_sizes (in the x and y horizontal spatial dimensions)
-            * Specify all three of the above, but ensure values must be consistent with one another.
+            * Specify all three of the above, but ensure values are consistent with one another.

     Returns: